-ETCC's Electronic Tolling System includes an IT software intangible asset that is owned by WSDOT.
-The capitalized portion of ETCC's Electronic Tolling System that was purchased and developed by the SR 520 Corridor Account is included, net of amortization, in the asset balance on the Statement of Net Position.
-As of fiscal year 2018, the system has been fully amortized.
+ETCC's electronic tolling system includes an IT software intangible asset that is owned by WSDOT.
+The capitalized portion of ETCC's electronic tolling system that was purchased and developed by the SR 520 Corridor Account is included, net of amortization, in the asset balance on the Statement of Net Position.
+As of fiscal year 2018, the system was fully amortized.